holoviz/panel/doc/how_to/components/visibility.md

 # Control Visibility

-All components provide a `visible` parameter which allows toggling whether the component should be visible or not.
+All components provide a `visible` parameter which toggles a component's visibility.

-Let's create three simple components with different colors and set the visibility parameter to only display two of them in a `Row` layout:
+Let's create three simple components with different colors.
+We'll set the visibility parameter of the blue one to `False`:

 ```{pyodide}